 I was given signs for many years that introducing meditation into my life was pertinent for what was an overly busy mind and a typical Type A personality.
 I tried unsuccessfully only to find the process frustrating and slow.
-I therefore continued to hurl myself through life a million miles an hour until ‘smack-bang’ I ended up flat on my back with Chronic Fatigue Syndrome.
+I therefore continued to hurl myself through life a million miles an hour until smack-bang, I ended up flat on my back with Chronic Fatigue Syndrome.
 If only I had listened to those warning signs!
 It was at that point I knew everything in my life needed to change in order for me to recover and be forever free of CFS.
-So it was, with the onset of chronic illness that I learnt the power of a quiet and calm mind brought about by a meditation practise.
+So it was, with the onset of chronic illness that I learned the power of a quiet and calm mind brought about by meditation practise.

 2. What value has practising meditation brought to your life?

 Meditation has introduced calm and stillness into my life for the very first time.
 It has slowed me down enough to now notice the beauty and simplicity around me, to enjoy stillness and absolute quiet in my day.
-Gone are the days I walk into my home and head to the stereo or throw my ear phones in on a walk or a jog.
-Finally I understand the power of a calm mind and body that is brought about by peace and stillness.
+Gone are the days I walk into my home and head to the stereo or throw my earphones in on a walk or a jog.
+Finally, I understand the power of a calm mind and body that is brought about by peace and stillness.

 3. How has meditation supported you in your professional life?

 Meditation is now a significant part of my professional life given the therapy I provide (which includes meditation and reiki healing).
-Given the healing nature of my work it is vital that my energies remain in the present such that I am intuitively aware and centred.
-Having said that I am currently wearing a number of work-related hats that pull me in very different directions and threaten to send me off-kilter.
+Given the healing nature of my work, it is vital that my energies remain in the present such that I am intuitively aware and centred.
+Having said that, I am currently wearing a number of work-related hats that pull me in very different directions and threaten to send me off-kilter.
 It is for this reason also that I commit to a meditation practise.

 4. What are the biggest obstacles to your practice?